 AARST-NRPP Certified Radon Testing (Certified Residential Measurement & Multifamily Measurement Certificate) HUD MAP & HUD LEAN

-ScanTech has been specializing in both short and long term radon testing and consulting for nearly 15 years in cities throughout Texas including the Dallas – Fort Worth region, Austin, Houston and San Antonio.
+ScanTech has been specializing in both short and long term radon testing and consulting for over 15 years in cities throughout Texas including the Dallas – Fort Worth region, Austin, Houston and San Antonio.
 We routinely turnaround projects ranging from memory care / assisted living facilities to multi-family dwellings, apartment buildings, commercial properties and luxury high rises.

 In addition to experience, we are also certified by one of the top radon organizations in the United States.

 AARST-NRPP Nationally Certified Radon Residential Measurement Provider ID # 108991 RT

 ARP (AARST Radon Professional) Measurement Professional with Multi-Family Measurement Certificate

 These certifications are necessary for HUD LEAN (for Multi-Family Buildings / Apartments), HUD MAP (Skilled Nursing & Assisted Living Facilities), Fannie Mae, Freddie Mac and GSA radon professional requirements.

 Current MAP requirements allow a 25% ground floor sampling variance from the ANSI-AARST testing protocol.
 However, if any of the units come back at or above 4 pCi/L, 100% ground floor testing is required.
 You can find the current radon policy in Chapter 9.5.C of the MAP guide: https://www.hud.gov/sites/documents/4430GHSGG-BM.PDF

 Attached is a 2018 radon update from Pat Burke that supplements the existing policy: Radon Technical Updates Pat Burke November 2018